-- Applicants must possess a valid high school diploma or GED. - Applicants must complete the following high school courses or equivalent WCC courses with a grade of "C" or better: - One year of high school biology or BIO 101 (Concepts of Biology)

-- One year of high school algebra or MTH 097 (Introductory Algebra) or minimum COMPASS Algebra score of 46 - One year of high school chemistry or CEM 057 and CEM 058 (Introductory Chemistry/Laboratory) - Admission to the Radiography program is contingent upon students declaring that they have specific physical and cognitive abilities.
+- Applicants must possess a valid high school diploma or GED. - Applicants must complete the following high school courses or equivalent WCC courses with a grade of "C" or better: - One year of high school biology or BIO 101: Concepts of Biology - One year of high school algebra or MTH 097: Introductory Algebra or minimum COMPASS Algebra score of 46 - One year of high school chemistry or CEM 105 - Admission to the Radiography program is contingent upon students declaring that they have specific physical and cognitive abilities.
 These requirements are detailed in the Radiography program admission packet, which can be obtained from the Office of Admissions.
-WCC reserves the right to request that students successfully demonstrate the specific cognitive and physical abilities related to the Radiography program. - It is strongly advised that students take BIO 111 (Anatomy & Physiology) before entering the Radiography program.
+WCC reserves the right to request that students successfully demonstrate the specific cognitive and physical abilities related to the Radiography program.

+It is strongly advised that students take BIO 111 (Anatomy & Physiology) before entering the Radiography program.

-- Students must pass a physical examination, taken at their own expense, not more that three months before enrolling in the first clinical education course. - Students must maintain personal health coverage. - Students must be certified in Basic Life Support to be eligible to enroll in clinical education courses.
+- Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
+The test may be taken at any point during the program, but must be completed before graduating. - Students must pass a physical examination, taken at their own expense, not more that three months before enrolling in the first clinical education course. - Students must maintain personal health coverage. - Students must be certified in Basic Life Support to be eligible to enroll in clinical education courses.
 If they have not received certification through another agency, they can obtain it by completing HSC 131 (CPR/FPR and First Aid). - Program courses are sequential and complemented with appropriate support courses.
 Students must complete all Radiography courses with a grade of "C" or above. - All students must demonstrate proficiency in the English language prior to placement in clinical courses.
-Please refer to the application packet for further details. - Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
-The test may be taken at any point during the program, but must be completed before graduating.
+Please refer to the application packet for further details.